paperless-ngx/paperless-ngx/README.md

 # Roadmap for 1.0

+- **Bulk editing**.
+Add/remove metadata from multiple documents at once.

 - Make the front end nice (except mobile).
 - Test coverage at 90%.
 - Fix whatever bugs I and you find.